QueueClassic/queue_classic/readme.md

 Author: [@em_csquared](https://twitter.com/#!/em_csquared)

-I was tesing some code that started out handling some work in a web request and wanted to move that work over to a queue.
+I was testing some code that started out handling some work in a web request and wanted to move that work over to a queue.
 After completing a red-green-refactor I did not want my tests to have to worry about workers or even hit the database.

-Turns out its easy to get QueueClassic to just work in a synchronous way with:
+Turns out its easy to get queue_classic to just work in a synchronous way with:

 ```ruby
 def QC.enqueue(function_call, *args)